ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/Indexes/multi-map-indexes.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

-## Indexing polymorphic data
+## Indexing Polymorphic Data

 Please read more in our dedicated article on indexing polymorphic data.
 This article can be found [here](../indexes/indexing-polymorphic-data).

-## Searching across multiple collections
+## Searching Across Multiple Collections

 Another great application of Multi-Map indexes is smart-search.
-Imagine that you want to search for products, companies, or employees by their name.
-In order to do it, you need to define  the following index:
+To search for products, companies, or employees by their name, you need to define the following index:

 {CODE multi_map_1_0@Indexes\MultiMap.cs /}